-The ILS is a static system that continuously transmits guidance signals from antennas physically aligned with the desired approach path whenever the system is operational, without knowledge or tracking of any aircraft on approach.
-The localizer course width for a traditional ILS is always dependent on the runway length and localizer antenna array placement, but is specified by ICAO to be no greater than 6 degrees and ideally 213m (700 feet) wide at runway threshold to ensure that all ILS approaches appear similar to pilots in terms of needle deflection as a function of distance to the runway.
-This requires that ILS localizer antennas be installed over 2000 meters from the approach threshold.
+The ILS is a static system that continuously transmits guidance signals from antennas physically aligned with the desired approach path, and the localizer course is dependent on the runway length and antenna placement.
+To meet ICAO requirements, the ILS localizer antenna must be installed over 2000 meters from the approach threshold.

 The accuracy of ILS localizer and glide slope guidance also requires even and graded terrain free of obstacles underneath and alongside the service volume of the guidance signals.
 Finally, several marker beacons are required between 0.5 - 7 nm from the runway approach end to inform pilots of their distance to the runway.

 This all means that ILS installations require substantial and properly prepared real estate at both ends of the runway, often beyond airport property limits.
-Such real estate does not exist at the majority of the world's airfields, particularly those with short runways that end in water, cliffs, or other obstacles.
+Such real estate does not exist at many of the world's airfields, particularly those with short runways that end in water, obstacles, or uneven terrain.